Minimum-Weight Parity Factor Decoder for Quantum Error Correction: Evaluation

-We omit data near or above the threshold because (1) \hyperblossom relies on \emph{clustering}, which becomes prohibitively slow at high error rates, and (2) sub-threshold scaling is more relevant for QEC, as systems cannot scale when physical error rates are too high.
-While this is a limitation of \hyperblossom, we believe focusing on lower error rates is a reasonable design choice.
+We omit data near or above the threshold because (1) \hyperblossom relies on \emph{clustering}, which becomes prohibitively slow at high error rates, and (2) sub-threshold scaling is more relevant for QEC, as QEC is not profitable when physical error rates are too high.